 Hair loss is a quite common problem affecting men of all ages.
 But mature men are at a higher risk to going bald due to a number of reasons.
 Hair health and quality change significantly as a person ages.
 Besides aging, there are numerous other factors as well that contribute to hair loss in mature men, including androgens, medications, nutritional deficiencies and certain health conditions.
-Here we will discuss all these causes of hair loss in mature men in detail, and we will also share with you some of the best fixes for hair loss.
+Here we will discuss all these causes of hair loss in mature men in detail, and we will also share with you some of the best hair loss treatments in Dubai.
 Continue reading to know more.

 Common causes of hair shedding in elderly men are:

 Probably the most common cause of hair loss in men of all ages is Androgenic Alopecia.
 This type of hair loss is not caused by some underlying disease or medication.
 Rather, it is often heredity, caused by a mix of genes and hormones.
 Nowadays, boys as young as in their late teens and early 20s start losing hair, but balding patterns become more prominent as you mature, at the age of 35 and above.
 As you age, hair growth rate decreases and effects of hair shedding become more prominent.

 After Androgenic Alopecia, the most common cause of hair loss in mature men is iron deficiency, a medical condition known as anemia.
 Iron deficiency can be due to poor diet or some underlying condition.
 When you are iron deficient, your blood finds it hard to supply oxygen and other nutrients to the hair follicles.
 This ultimately weakens the follicles, and after some time it appears in the form of hair loss.